 Examines selected films with regard to the representation of women on screen, women's filmmaking as a critical practice, and issues in feminist film theory and criticism.
 Includes perspectives on Hollywood and independent American and international cinema.
-Fall.
-(E)
+Cross-listed with CINE 380.
+No credit may be received by students who have received credit for CINE 380.